Navigation auf uzh.ch

 Institute of Evolutionary Medicine (IEM)

-Paleopathology and Mummy Studies Group ☛ Prof. Frank Rühli
+Evolutionary Pathophysiology and Mummy Studies Group ☛ Prof. Frank Rühli, PD Patrick Eppenberger

-The Paleopathology and Mummy Studies Group investigates human health in ancient times at individual and population level and how to best assess it.
+The Evolutionary Pathophysiology and Mummy Studies Group investigates human health and physiology in ancient times at individual and population level and how to best assess it.

 Presentation of the Group